 Do you have permission to publish all the content that will appear in the work?
 In all formats?
 In all markets?
 It is expensive to clear rights after publication.

 6. Create a style guide.

 Style guides ensure a consistency of treatment that makes a good reference work.
 They are a pain to compile but are vital for large-scale works.
 They can be continually updated.
 Trouble is, they take an age to compile, if done well, and are hardly ever referred to; but a simple style guide is a must.

 7. Establish a linking policy.

 You might choose to leave it to the computer, as Wikipedia does, so that every use of certain words becomes a link, for example “He was born in France” becomes a link to the “France” entry.
 Or you can think about when it might be appropriate to link, and when not.
-The latter approach is more work but produces a better product.
+The latter approach is more work, but produces a better product.

 8. Think multi-format publishing.

 Is this going to be a print title?
 A Web title?
 Or both?
 Make sure you don’t have references such as “see page 245”.
 There are plenty of ways of eliminating this problem.
-In a print volume, it is easy to state “in the last article”, or “in the next chapter” -but on the Web there may be neither, since chunks are accessed and read independently.
+In a print volume, it is easy to state “in the last article”, or “in the next chapter”, but on the Web there may be neither, since chunks are accessed and read independently.
 Make sure your content does not refer to other sections in this way.